What Is Diabetes and Why Does it Matter for Oral Health?

 Diabetes is a condition that affects the way the body processes glucose (blood sugar).
 The condition makes it much more difficult to manage glucose levels and the body becomes resistant to producing insulin, the hormone responsible for promoting glucose absorption.
 As a result, individuals with diabetes are prone to high blood sugar levels, which is dangerous.
 High blood sugar leads to heart and kidney diseases , as well as vision loss and a host of other preventable problems.
 It’s why diabetes sufferers need to monitor their blood sugar levels.

 Fortunately, Type 2 diabetes is manageable; however, those living with it still need to understand how it can affect their health in unseen ways.
 Oral health is a great example.

 Diabetes sufferers should consider total body health while managing their blood sugar.
-If their blood sugar is too high, it can cause long-term problems like those mentioned above.
+If their blood sugar is too high, it can increase the risk of long-term problems like those mentioned above.
 Too low and they risk a crash.
 Either way, the whole body is at risk.

-Diabetes and oral health are both parts of total body health, and diabetes sufferers ought to be aware of what can happen inside their mouths when blood sugar levels are too high.
+Diabetes and dental care are both parts of total body health, and diabetes sufferers ought to be aware of what can happen inside their mouths when blood sugar levels are too high.
 Some of the common oral conditions associated with diabetes include:

 - Dry mouth and lack of saliva